pkeroulas/st2110-toolkit/doc/troubleshoot.md

 If the stream can be seen by `tcpdump` but not by an app like `socket_reader`, it can either be blocked by the firewall or the stream source verification.

-Let take the example of Centos for which security is tighter than Debian.
+Let's take the example of Centos for which security is tighter than Debian.

 First the firewall must let the UDP port in:

 ```sh